 He started with the last proposition as his core mission when he founded Spartacus in the mid-1990s.
 Under his leadership, Spartacus has proudly and diligently produced a large number of elite soccer players at the international, national and university levels, and has developed numerous top-level coaches who have delivered championship teams at all ages.

-Today, Yuri and Sima live in Toronto – proud parents to Irvin, Rebecca and Sophia, and grandparents to Noah, Gabriella, Isaiah, Arthur and Nolan.
+Today, Yuri and Sima live in Toronto – proud parents and grandparents.